Solvang Danish Days schedule - Santa Barbara News-Press

 All events listed here are subject to change or cancellation.

-Event weekend updates will be posted to the Solvang Danish Days Facebook, Instagram and Twitter feeds at facebook.com/SolvangDanishDays, @DanishDays, and twitter.com/DanishDays.
+Event weekend updates will be posted to the Solvang Danish Days Facebook, Instagram and Twitter feeds at facebook.com/SolvangDanishDays, @DanishDays, and twitter.com/DanishDays.email: mmcmahon@newspress.com